yeeus/GCI/README.md

                         The reference file
   --hifi  [ ...]
 PacBio HiFi reads alignment files (at least one bam file) --nano  [ ...]
-Oxford Nanopore long reads alignment files (at least one bam file) -R FILE, --regions FILE
+Oxford Nanopore long reads alignment files (at least one bam file) --chrs                A list of chromosomes separated by comma -R FILE, --regions FILE
+                        Bed file containing regions
+                        Be cautious!
+If both specify `--chrs` and `--regions`, chromosomes in regions bed file should be included in the chromosomes list
-                        Bed file containing regions -ts INT, --threshold INT
+  -ts INT, --threshold INT
                         The threshold of depth to be reported as issues [0] -dp FLOAT, --dist-percent FLOAT